American History – Colonial Period, Revolutionary Era, and Early Republic

-The Newberry is an especially rich resource for the study of Early American history.
-Some types of primary sources one might find include colonial records; published state archives; historical and genealogical society papers; state, county and town histories; newspapers and periodicals; missionary accounts; travel literature; diaries, sermons and hymns; Indian captivity narratives; and historical monographs.
-These original sources are complemented by later published editions of primary sources, such as the Early American Imprints and Early American Newspapers microfilm series.
+The Newberry is an especially rich resource for the study of Early American history, including perspectives of Indigenous and enslaved people as well as colonists, settlers, and citizens.
+Primary sources available at the Newberry include colonial records; published state archives; historical and genealogical society papers; state, county and town histories; newspapers and periodicals; missionary accounts; travel literature; diaries; correspondence; sermons and hymns; Indigenous captivity narratives; and historical monographs.
+These original sources are complemented by later published editions of primary sources, including the Early American Imprints and Early American Newspapers microform series.

-Attempting to include all phases in the development of European colonies in the Americas, the Newberry has an abundance of primary source material documenting the British, French, Spanish and Portuguese colonies.
+The Newberry has an abundance of primary source material documenting the development of the British, French, Spanish and Portuguese colonies in the Americas, and Indigenous peoples' interactions with colonists and colonial governments.
 Like other subject areas within American history, the Ayer and Ruggles collections have a wealth of material for the study of the Colonial Period.

 British Colonies: The Newberry's British Colonial History collections demonstrate the history of the settlement of the Atlantic Coast and the western movement into its hinterland.
 A complete list of the Newberry Library material for the British Colonies would reveal such rarities as

 - All the early editions of John Smith's New England and Virginia

 - A Briefe and True Relation of the Discouerie of the North Part of Virginia by John Brereton (London, 1602)